Where to Stay in Shanghai: 2026 Guide by a 1-Year Local— lived here 1 year

 I’m not even kidding.

-This is the place I’ve lived for over a year, and I miss it so much.
+This is the place I’ve lived on Panyu Road for over a year, and I miss it so much.
 If I were visiting again, this is where I’d book a hotel.

 When my Chinese friends get asked where the best area is to stay in Shanghai, this neighborhood always comes up.
 There are lots of trees in the streets, incredible coffee shops, wine bars, pop-up stores, local shops, and the perfect mix of old Shanghai charm, and it is much less crowded than the Bund.